ksiva14/OSU_Web_Scraping/README.md

 # PG3901-Project3_WebScraping

 ## Description
 This project is focused on scraping the OSU Department of Public Safety website (https://dps.osu.edu/news?tag%5B15%5D=15).
 This project gets Neighborhood Safety Notices and displays them to the user.
-The user has the option to input a range of dates that they want to see these safety notices from.
+An html file is created for the user to see the date, location, time, and description of a crime that happened around OSU campus.
+At the bottom of the page, a graph of most common times for crimes, and a graph of the number of crimes each year, can be found.

 ## Contributors
 [Zheng Ji Tan](https://github.com/Just-ZJ), [Karthick Sivasubramanian](https://github.com/ksiva14), [Tyler Frantz](https://github.com/tylerfrantz), [Justin King](https://github.com/jking3019)